vrurg/raku-Test-Async/docs/md/Test/Async.md

 Exports
 -------

+The module re-exports all symbols found in a test bundle `EXPORT::DEFAULT` package.

+Also exports:

 ### `test-suite`

 Return the test suite which is actual for the current context.
 The suite is looked up either in `$*TEST-SUITE` or via `Test::Async::Hub` `top-suite` method.